The link method of memory

 Memory techniques are based on universally applicable principles governing what we can and cannot remember.
 It has very little to do with intelligence and a lot to do with practice and technique.

-The text that follows is an excerpt and edited version of a chapter taken from „How to develop a super powered memory” Harry Lorayne.
-A Thomas and co.
-Preston 1958.
+The text that follows (after the horizontal line below) is an excerpt and edited version of a chapter taken from „How to develop a super powered memory”, Harry Lorayne.
+(A Thomas and co.
+Preston) 1958.
 This method of enhancing one’s ability to memorize items in sequence can be applied to both consecutive interpreting and vocabulary learning.

 For Language Acquisition….

 It is a fact that images can be more easily remembered than words…try out the technique below.
-Take 4 or 5 sections of a technical picture dictionary from which you wish to learn terminology…pick successive words for the list from different sections of the dictionary and apply the link technique below to the words.
+Take 4 or 5 sections of a technical picture dictionary from which you wish to learn terminology…pick successive words (in your foreign language) from the list from different sections of the dictionary, visualise the item, and apply the link technique below to the words.
 It is possible to get 20 technical terms into your ACTIVE vocabulary in just 10 minutes each day.

 For Consecutive….